anoopgarlapati/ws1-access-apis/docs/audit-api.md

 <your tenant name here>/analytics/reports/audit?/analytics/reports/audit?fromMillis=1559499975000\&objectType=LOGIN| json_pp
 ```

-Workspace ONE Access will return the following as a response:
+Omnissa Access will return the following as a response:

 In this example we see 2 events of LOGIN type for the username admin the auth method used is password against local directory.